Titanic cruise ship forced to turn back briefly

-ON BOARD MS BALMORAL (Reuters) - A cruise ship retracing the Titanic’s fateful voyage 100 years ago was forced to turn back towards Ireland on Tuesday after a passenger developed heart problems.
+ON BOARD MS BALMORAL, April 10 (Reuters) - A cruise ship retracing the Titanic’s fateful voyage 100 years ago was forced to turn back towards Ireland on Tuesday after a passenger developed heart problems.

 The Balmoral is carrying 1,309 passengers, about the same number as were on the Titanic.
 Among them are relatives of those who lost their lives, relatives of survivors and historians.